 - The tuition for the ACTS D.Min. program for those entering in 2017 is $11,898, paid over three years ($3,966 per year).
 For those entering in 2018, there will be no tuition increase.

 - The responsibility for meeting the costs of the program belongs to the student, the congregation or agency served, and the denomination of which the student is a member.
 Continuing education funds, congregational or agency grants, and local, regional, and national denominational scholarship programs are all sources of funds.
 The Student Financial Planning Office will help students determine their annual expenses.

 - McCormick has a limited amount of financial aid available for Doctor of Ministry students.
 Priority is given to racial/ethnic students, women, ministers from small churches, and ministers with income below the average of the student’s denomination.

 - Students are considered for the Thomas F. Triebel Doctoral Studies Scholarship upon application for financial aid.

 When and Where do Courses Take Place?

-- Courses are offered as 5 day intensives, normally running from Monday noon through Friday noon; the January Thesis Residency requires a two-week block of time.
+- Courses are offered as five-day intensives, usually running from Monday noon through Friday noon.
+The Thesis Residency generally requires a two-week block of time.

-- Groups generally enroll in 3 courses during a 12-month period in order to complete the degree in 3 years (generally September/October, February/March and May/June).
+- Cohorts enroll in three courses during a 12-month period, plus work on the thesis, in order to complete the degree in four years (generally February/March, May/June, and September/October).

-- Courses ordinarily meet at the McCormick Campus in Chicago.
+- Courses meet at the McCormick Campus in Chicago, unless otherwise specified.

 What are housing options while in Chicago?